hackerhouse-opensource/pyongyang_2407/README.md

 D/RSG     ( 1724): This file is Nat_Sign_File.
 ```

-This is a good example of why governments should not have "Golden Keys", the DPRK Android ROM
+This is a good example of why governments should not have "Golden Keys" or encryption backdoors,
-can be abused through its trust model of state access.
-A user can abuse the functionalities in
+the DPRK Android ROM can be abused through its trust model of state access.
+A user can abuse the
-this case to escape the security enforcements.
+functionalities in this case to escape DPRK security enforcements, evade logging and watch illegal
+content.

 ## 전자서명조작체계 gov_sign exploit (bypass signed media checks) libmedianatsign.so